Nomadic empire: Kyrgyz

 The Yenisei Kyrgyz Khaganate was a Turkic-led empire occupying the territories of modern-day northern China, Mongolia, and southern Siberia around the Yenisei River.
 The khaganate was founded in 693 by Bars Bek, and in 695, after a confrontation with the Second Turkic Khaganate, was recognised by Qapagan.
 In 710–711, as a result of the war with the Göktürks, the Kyrgyz Khaganate fell, and the descendants of Bars Bek remained vassals of the Second Turkic Khaganate until its fall in 744.
 After that, the Kyrgyz tribes became part of the ascendant Uyghur Khaganate.
 In 820, war broke out between the Kyrgyz and the Uyghur Khaganate, which continued with varying success for 20 years.
 In 840, the Uyghur Khaganate fell, and the Kyrgyz Khaganate was restored on its territory.
 It reached its peak of power at the end of the 9th century, but had little geopolitical influence thereafter.
 Eventually, the Kyrgyz Khaganate was finally dissolved in 1207 after becoming part of the Mongol Empire.

 Uyghurs

 The Uyghur Khaganate was an empire that existed in present-day northern China, Mongolia, southern Siberia, and surrounding areas for about a century between the mid 8th and 9th centuries.
 It was a tribal confederation under the Orkhon Uyghur nobility.
-It was established by Kutlug I Bilge Kagan in 744, taking advantage of the power vacuum in the region after the fall of the Gökturk Empire.
+It was established by Kutlug I Bilge Khagan in 744, taking advantage of the power vacuum in the region after the fall of the Gökturk Empire.
 It collapsed after a Kyrgyz invasion in 840.